In-house marketing team vs marketing agency.

 5 min read

 Written for marketing directors and founders at UK brands that have outgrown their first marketing setup.
-Mira Marketing is a studio; we are not neutral.
+Mira Marketing is an agency; we are not neutral.
 We've tried to present the comparison honestly anyway.

 The question, plainly

 You've got marketing spend that's growing and a team that's stretched.
 Hiring in-house feels safer.
-Working with a studio feels faster.
+Working with an agency feels faster.
 Which fits your stage, and where do they each break?

 Below is the comparison we'd give a friend running a brand at £1M to £3M revenue, asking the same question over coffee.
 No buzzwords, no agency posturing.